Outlier detection and trimmed estimation for general functional data: Introduction

 \section{Introduction}

-Many statistical problems today involve the analysis of data that do not fit the classical univariate or multivariate frameworks.
-For example, the data sometimes is a sample of univariate curves, like growth curves, EEG curves, spectrograms, and periodograms.
-Mathematically we can think of these univariate curves as realizations of a stochastic process $X$ in $L^{2}( \mathbb{R})$.
-The statistical analysis of this type of data has received much attention in recent years (see e.g.~Ramsay and Silverman 2002, 2005, and references therein).
+Many statistical applications today involve data that does not fit into the classical univariate or multivariate frameworks; for example, growth curves, spectral curves, and time-dependent gene expression profiles.
+These are samples of functions, rather than numbers or vectors.
+We can think of them as realizations of a stochastic process with sample paths in $\mathcal{L} ^{2}(\mathbb{R})$, the space of square-integrable functions.
+The statistical analysis of function-valued data has received a lot of attention in recent years (see e.g.~Ramsay and Silverman 2002, 2005, and references therein).
+However, most of the work on Functional Data Analysis has focused on univariate curves; in many applications, the sample functions are not univariate.